moataz-sabry/Apophis.jl/README.md

 julia> using Apophis

 julia> readmechanism(:GRI3, print = true)
-# Creates an instance of the Mechanism struct based on the given mechanism name
+# Creates an instance of the Mechanism struct based on the given mechanism data files

 GRI3:	5 elements	53 species	325 reactions
 	----------	----------	-------------